Squarerootofpi/413-a3/README.md

+# Assignment 3

+### Note, I only put comments in where I felt they actually helped improve documentation in the program.
+I didin't put them there if they didn't feel necessary.

-ur (pretend) client this week is Joel Hilton (my brother, who is 2 years, 2 months, and 2 days
+Your (pretend) client this week is Joel Hilton (my brother, who is 2 years, 2 months, and 2 days

 younger than myself), who is very into movies.
 So into movies, in fact, that he minored in Film